jrkerns/pylinac/docs/source/picketfence.rst

 * Various leaf sizes can be analyzed (e.g. 5 and 10mm leaves for standard Millennium).
 * Either standard or HD MLCs can be analyzed.
 * The image can be either orientation (pickets going up-down or left-right).
-* The image can be at any clinical SSD.
+* The image can be at any SSD.
-* Any EPID type can be used (AS500, AS1000, AS1200).
+* Any EPID type can be used (aS500, aS1000, aS1200).
 * The EPID panel can have an x or y offset (i.e. translation).

 **Restrictions**